-The smoke chamber in the Smoke Alarms automatically tests itself every 40 seconds.
-If the chamber is degraded it will beep without the red light flashing at the same time.
-If this happens clean the unit.
-If the beeping persists and the beep does not coincide with a red light flash, return the unit for service (see Section 9 - Getting your Smoke Alarm Serviced).
+Ei650i, Ei650iC & Ei650iW models: If the chamber is degraded it will beep twiceevery 32 seconds coinciding with 2 yellow flashes (See indicator summary in section 13).
+If this happens clean the Alarm.
+If the beeping and flashing persists, return the Alarm for service (see section 9 - Getting your Smoke Alarm Serviced).